jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 Regardless of the internal process, if there is significant external interest, an outside contributor or organization may do the work themselves.
 This might happen even if the issue is prioritized by the core team.

 #### 4\.
 Code Review

 In mature codebases there will be many automated and manual checks before code gets merged back into the upstream source repository's trunk.
-These checks may differ a bit depending on the origin of the code contribution, but generally they will be similar regardless of who created the change.
-The final check is typically a manual, human review of the code performed by a core team member.
+These checks may differ a bit depending on the origin of the code contribution, but generally they will be similar regardless of who created the change - that is, whether it's an internal contribution or an external one.
+The final check is typically a manual, human review of the contribution performed by a core team member.

 The first line of defense for code quality will be any pre-built unit and integration tests that a developer can run on their own before even submitting a request to merge the code.
 Additionally, there may be some code style guides, code quality tools, and other automated processes in the repository's Continuous Integration (CI) automation.

 Once a request to merge is submitted, automated checks will run the tests, code quality scans, and any other automated processes (such as security scans, if they exist).
 A failure here means the developer (internal or external) has more work to do, and it prevents unnecessary human time spent on reviewing the code.

 If the request is from an external contributor, the core team will need to prioritize the review in their own schedule.
 This can cause delays, but is necessary to protect the codebase.
-This last point should not be dismissed quickly.
-The amount of time to properly review code changes before being merged is significant, and again, these maintainers are _unpaid volunteers_, which means they must prioritize this work in addition to everything else going on in their lives.
+This last point should not be dismissed quickly. **The amount of time to properly review a contribution is significant**, and again, these maintainers are often _unpaid volunteers_, which means they must prioritize this work in addition to everything else going on in their lives.
+A good review involves not just checking automated test output, but reading every line of the code submitted, associated tests and coverage, documentation and other non-technical artifacts, and comparing against architectural decisions and style guides.

+A common fault of novice contributors is assuming the review of their contribution is easy, but it often is not, especially if the contributor did not put extra effort into crafting a well documented changeset.

 #### 5\.
 Release Process

 This is the last step in the process and varies widely.
 There is such discrepancy in release processes that it doesn't even make sense to try and elaborate on them here.
 The only real consistent piece is that the final, fully built code is available for public download on some platform.

 For environments like Node.js, Python, and Java this might mean publishing the distributable code package to a package manager service like npm, PyPi, or Maven (respectively).

-In all cases the version number of the distributed package will need to be updated.
+In all cases the version number of the distributed package should be updated.
+Sadly, this does not always happen, but for this example maintenance model we will assume that it does.

 While not all projects use it, the "[Semantic Versioning](https://semver.org/)" (or "semver") pattern is often used.
 This versioning mechanism allows downstream consumers to understand the impact of changes made and then create rules for which versions of the upstream project they will allow in their downstream systems.
 The semver pattern generally states that there are three parts to the version number: major, minor, and patch.
 This might be represented as `2.12.3` for some example project.

 When the maintainers decide it is time for a release, they can bump up either the patch, minor, or major number indicating minor fixes, new features or functionality, or serious breaking changes, respectively.
 For example, a small bug fix that does not change the interface might indicate the new version is `2.12.4`, but a new feature (that does not break pre-existing features) would warrant a minor update to `2.13.0`, and a serious change to the interface would like result in `3.0.0` being the release.
 A downstream consumer can then decide if they want to accept any of these new releases.